FernandoM52/password-manager-api/README.md

 <h3>Some observations about this App:</h3>

 1. The integration tests are not complete, but as soon as they are finished, they will be posted to the repository.

+## Why

+Lately I've been worried about the large volume of websites and passwords that we need to create/save and it's really quite complicated to keep everything saved on something as easily accessible as your cell phone.
+With this in mind, I came up with the idea of ​​creating an application in which I can manage this data efficiently but at the same time securely.

+So, I'm very grateful to made it and share this project, hope be very useful to you.
+Enjoy!

 ## Technologies